 It had gone through verious tests under indoor and outdoor environment with excellent performance, including penetrating walls as signal booster, sharing secured Inernet access from neighbours, picking up WiFi from remote Municipal FREE wireless networks on the road, repeating the signals from ashore as an ACCESS POINT in a boat, as well as replicating the HSPA mobile broadband data service to several WiFi client computers.

 The NextG Wardriving USB-Yagi WiFi antenna was thus conceived.
 Every one of them is precisely tuned before we ship.
 So far there are already many satisfied and happy buyers around the world who are benefiting from this NextG High Power antenna for Internet access.

 1. The NextG USB-Yagi Antenna

-The USB-Yagi is a handy and high performance directional antenna which delivers a remarkable 2200mW horse power in the direction it is pointing with a HPBW (Half-Power BeamWidths) of 56 degree.
+The USB-Yagi is a handy and high performance directional antenna which delivers a remarkable power sensitivity in the direction it is pointing with a HPBW (Half-Power BeamWidths) of 56 degree.

 It connected to the WiFi signal 3.8km away from the University in direct line-of-sight and maintained a stable wireless connection at a sensitivity of -54dBm, which is amazingly powerful and have more rooms to go further than that.